marquesafonso/multilang-asr-captioner/README.md

 ### API

 A FastAPI API is available.
-This is the easiest way to use the program locally, akin to docker.

-To start the API run:
+To start the API locally, run:

 ```
 pipenv run python main.py